GovindN75/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI

 This project is built using Pygame and the NEAT Algorithm.
 As you can guess from the title its an AI bot that learns to play my rendition of Flappy Bird.
+Inspired by Tech With Tim on YT.

 ## Requirements(and how to install them):